Starving in Suburbia: Plot

 Hannah's behaviour gets worse.
 Brendan tells her he got back together with Kayden.
 After a fight with her, Hannah rips open a garbage bag and eats most of old pastries that she was supposed to throw away, only to then vomit them up.
 She sees a moth in the car headlights, mistaking it for a butterfly, a symbol of pro-ana, and vocally dedicates herself to "ana".
 At home, Hannah's parents start to notice her drastic weight loss and refusal to eat, while arguing about Leo's strict diet.
 Hannah visits the forum and admits that she slipped up, but "ButterflyAna" is unsympathetic, chastising Hannah for gaining weight.
 At practice, Hannah accuses Kayden of being "HipPopK", but Kayden seems shocked to find out she has continued to visit the site and refuses to tell Hannah anything.
 Hannah cannot perform and starts insulting the girl in the class and Ms. Christie, who orders her to leave the class.

-Hannah's mother goes into Hannah's room to check on her, and discovers her daughter has changed her laptop password, before noticing her bedroom walls covered in cutouts from magazines of thin supermodels and women in bikinis.
+Hannah's mother goes into Hannah's room to check on her, and discovers her daughter has changed her laptop password without telling her the new password, as well as uninstalling the monitoring software and using an illegal filter-breaker proxy to get round the content lock, before noticing her bedroom walls covered in cutouts from magazines of thin supermodels and women in bikinis.
 She finds a strange number of moths fluttering around the room, accompanied by a pungent smell, and the curtains have been drawn closed, making the room extremely dark.
 Hannah's mother opens the bedroom closet and sobs hysterically when she discovers numerous dinner plates of moldy food hidden among Hannah's clothing.
 The moth caterpillars are feeding on the food and laying eggs there.
 Hannah comes home, looking haggard and pale, and she flies into a rage upon finding that her mother has gone through her room.
-She confronts her mother, who takes her laptop and runs out of the room, and begins to tear up the room in fury and is taken to the hospital.
+She confronts her mother, who takes her laptop and runs out of the room to dispose of it, and begins to tear up the room in fury and is taken to the hospital.
 Her parents' insurance coverage won't let her stay inpatient, but gives Hannah a brief number of outpatient counselling sessions.